Short-Range Solvent-Solvent and Ion-Solvent Correlations at Metal-Electrolyte Interfaces: Parameterization and

 Understanding the interfacial structure between electrode materials and aqueous electrolyte solutions is of great relevance to the advancement of electrochemical devices such as fuel cells, batteries, and electrolyzers.
 Short-range correlations within electrolyte solutions are closely linked to various interfacial phenomena at the atomic scale, such as oscillatory profiles of electric potential, co-ions, and counter-ions, which have been observed across a wide range of concentrations, from dilute\cite{martin2016atomically} to moderately concentrated\cite{di2023constant} and highly concentrated solutions\cite{philpott1995screening,spohr1999molecular}.
 While molecular dynamics (MD) simulations can accurately capture atomistic details, a continuum theory incorporating short-range correlations effects is needed for large-scale modeling.

 The effects of short-range correlations between solvent molecules can be taken into account through nonlocal electrostatics\cite{kornyshev1981nonlocaldoublelayer,kornyshev1982nonlocal,kornyshev1981nonlocal,ulstrup1979multiphonon,kornyshev1983non}, wherein the dielectric susceptibility becomes wavevector-dependent in Fourier space, giving rise to its spatial dispersion spectrum (Unless otherwise specified, polarization and dielectric response here and below refer to their longitudinal components).
 A commonly used form of the susceptibility spectrum is the Lorentzian, which in real space corresponds to a Yukawa-type susceptibility that decays over the correlation length.
 The Lorentzian form of the susceptibility spectrum is equivalent to the second-order Landau--Ginzburg (LG) functional of the corresponding polarization mode, as used in the Mar\v{c}elja–Radi\v{c} model\cite{marvcelja1976repulsion}.
+An oscillatory susceptibility has also been considered to describe ion solvation\cite{basilevsky1998nonlocal}.
 The inclusion of the nonlocal electrostatic effect within the continuum theory leads to a substantially improved consistency between the predicted solvation energies of alkali metal and halide ions and experimental values\cite{dogonadze1974polar,hildebrandt2004novel,ulstrup1979multiphonon}.